Mortrack/CRC32-MPEG2/README.md

 where to learn more about how to receive the result calculated from the algorithm and how to interpret the parameters of that function, read the Doxygen-documentation accompanied by that function in the
 <a href=https://github.com/Mortrack/CRC32-MPEG2/blob/main/Inc/crc32_mpeg2.h>crc32_mpeg2.h</a> header file.

+## Future additions planned for this library

+Although I cannot commit to do the following soon, at some point, I plan to segment several folders where I would like to add several libraries to enable calling the CRC32-MPEG2 algorithm but in different programming languages and not to just provide it in C programming language, where I also will place effort in providing it with good programming practices and documentation.